DETAILED ACTION

 The information disclosure statement (IDS) submitted is being considered by the examiner.

-Claim(s) 1-2, 5-11 and 17-18 are rejected under 35 U.S.C.
-102(a1) as being anticipated by Ljung et al. (Pub.
-No. 20170142595).
+Claim(s) 1-2, 5-11 and 17-18 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Ljung et al. (Pub.
+No. 20170142595) in view of Kim et al. (Patent No. 11083038).

-- With respect to claim 2, Ljung teaches wherein the dynamic communication cell provider moves the dynamic communication station to a place at which the dynamic communication cell can be provided for the communication device in accordance with an estimation of an insufficient communication quality made by the communication quality insufficiency estimator (see par.
+- With respect to claim 2, Ljung teaches wherein the dynamic communication cell provider moves the dynamic communication station to a place at which the dynamic communication cell can be provided for the one or more communication devices in accordance with an estimation of an insufficient communication quality made by the communication quality insufficiency estimator (see par.
 36, 65 discloses “ the present invention provides for determining the dynamic positioning of mobile cells, such as unmanned aerial vehicles (UAVs) (e.g., drones) or other mobile apparatus equipped with the necessary antenna and functionality.
 Specifically, embodiments of the invention, provide for determining the initial positioning of the mobile cells based on the current traffic load in the network and the location of the highest system capacity-intensive mobile terminal(s) in determining an initial position for deploying the mobile cell”).

 - With respect to claim 5, Ljung teaches wherein the dynamic communication station is switchable between an operation state in which the dynamic communication cell is provided and a suspension state in which the dynamic communication cell is not provided (e.g. step of deploy the mobile cell in response to high capacity area in Fig. 5 step 506).